 - I. Corporate Governance Going Forward - 2.
 Mitigating Risk on Current Trends in Money Laundering - 3.
 Seminar on Anti-Money Laundering Law - 4.
 Seminar on Basic Trust Banking for Bank Officers and Directors - 5.
 Corporate Governance and Risk Management for Bank's Board of Directors - 6.
-Corporate Governance Orientation Program for Government Owned and Controlled Corporations - 7.
-Basic Trust Banking Seminar for Bank Officers and Directors - 8.
-Update on Anti-Money Laundering Act - 9.
-Public Corporate Governance Seminar - 10.
-2015 CISCO Executive Briefing Conference
+Corporate Governance Orientation Program for Government Owned and Controlled Corporations - Basic Trust Banking Seminar for Bank Officers and Directors - 7.
+Basic Trust Banking Seminar for Bank Officers and Director - 8.
+Update on Anti-Money Laundering Act - Public Corporate Governance Seminar 2015 CISCO Executive Briefing Conference - Description of the Role and Contribution of

-Description of the Role and Contribution of Executive, Non-Executive and Independent Directors and of the Chairman of the Board
+Executive, Non-Executive and Independent Directors and of the Chairman of the Board

-1. Chairman of the Board of Directors
+I. Chairman of the Board of Directors

 The Chairman of the LANDBANK Board of Directors is responsible for the efficient functioning of the Board.
 He calls the meetings, approves, and sets the agenda and presides over Board meetings.
-He also ensures that all directors are enabled and encouraged to actively participate in all discussions and resolutions on matters taken up by the Board
+He also ensures that all directors are enabled and encouraged to actively participate in all discussions and resolutions on matters taken up by the Board.
 2. Vice Chairman of the Board of Directors (Executive Member)